nf-core/website/CODE_OF_CONDUCT.md

 ## Preamble

-> Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Team (Renuka Kudva, Cris Tuñí, and Michael Heuer), with input from the nf-core Core Team and Susanna Marquez from the nf-core community.
+> Note: This Code of Conduct (CoC) has been drafted by Renuka Kudva, Cris Tuñí, and Michael Heuer, with input from the nf-core Core Team and Susanna Marquez from the nf-core community.
 "We", in this document, refers to the Safety Officers and members of the nf-core Core Team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
 This document will amended periodically to keep it up-to-date, and in case of any dispute, the most current version will apply.

 An up-to-date list of members of the nf-core core team can be found [here](https://nf-co.re/about).

+Our Safety Officers are Saba Nafees, Cris Tuñí, and Michael Heuer.

 nf-core is a young and growing community that welcomes contributions from anyone with a shared vision for [Open Science Policies](https://www.fosteropenscience.eu/taxonomy/term/8).
 Open science policies encompass inclusive behaviours and we strive to build and maintain a safe and inclusive environment for all individuals.

-We have therefore adopted this Code of Conduct (CoC), which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.
+We have therefore adopted this CoC, which we require all members of our community and attendees in nf-core events to adhere to in all our workspaces at all times.
 Workspaces include but are not limited to Slack, meetings on Zoom, gather.town, YouTube live etc.

 Our CoC will be strictly enforced and the nf-core team reserve the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.